JsonBorn64/Tic-tac-toe-online/readme.md

 # Tic-tac-toe
-Online game with rooms and raitings
+Online game with rooms and ratings